-Beyond the main work permit types (like Standard, Short-Term, etc.), it's crucial for international job seekers to understand that not all job roles in Bermuda are equally open to new work permit applications.
-The Bermuda Government categorizes jobs to prioritize opportunities for Bermudians, Spouses of Bermudians, and PRC Holders.
+Beyond the different types of Bermuda work permits (like Standard, Short-Term, etc.), it's important for international job seekers to understand that not all job roles in Bermuda are equally open to new work permit applications.
+The Bermuda Government categorizes jobs to prioritize opportunities for Bermudians, Spouses of Bermudians and PRC Holders.

 Crucial Points Before We Dive In: